serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Services/BaseRepository/BaseRepository.md

 | exception | condition |
 | --- | --- |
 | ArgumentNullException | Context is null |

+## Remarks

+Creates an instance of the class.

 ## See Also